seamusrobertmurphy/darkwoods_seedlings/README.md

     Bound on distance from Poisson process (over window): 1 = min (1, 81.98862, 23049.96, 22799.9, 150.9209)

-### 3.4 Alternative Mode: Disturbance Interactions
+### 3.4 Alternative Model: Disturbance Interactions

 Alternative model `see_formula6.2` identified in section ‘1.1 Model Fitting’ is tested below.
 This includes additional variables of